 - Identify and implement opportunities for cost savings and optimal productivity of assigned audit engagements.

-- To act as a Team Lead or Team Manager on assigned audit work involving Compliance, Conduct and Financial Crime Compliance (FCC) risk across the bank.
-This will entail managing the auditors working on the audit to deliver the Audit Planning Memo, Controls Document, agree issues and action plans with management and submission of draft report to the Audit Manager for review;
+- To act as a Team Lead or Team Manager on assigned audit work involving model risk across the Group.
+This will entail managing the auditors working on the audit to deliver the Audit Planning Memo, Controls Document, agree issues and action plans with management and submission of draft report to the Team Manager for review;

-- Provide clear guidance, detailed review and supervision of the audit team%26rsquo;s work to ensure that audit deliverables meet quality standards and timelines in line with the GIA methodology;
+- Provide clear guidance, detailed review and supervision of the audit team’s work so that audit deliverables meet quality standards and timelines in line with the GIA methodology;

 - Provide guidance on business/audit technical knowledge and management skills to team leaders and team members to enable them to effectively deliver their assigned contributions for an audit;

 - Provide technical input and challenge on audit work being undertaken within the scope of assigned product / country area of responsibility.
-This will include working with the audit team to ensure outputs are of high quality and address financial crime risk;
+This will include working with the audit team to produce high quality outputs which address the risk;

-- Ensure GIA methodology is adhered to in all areas of the audit engagement, as well as raising team members%26rsquo; awareness and understanding of the methodology;
+- GIA methodology should be adhered to in all areas of the audit engagement, as well as raising team members’ awareness and understanding of the methodology;

 - Demonstrate sound knowledge of both business/technical areas and expert knowledge in the audit process, including the GIA system, to ensure that audit work is carried out to a high standard that meets all methodology and GIA system requirements;

-- Take the lead in presenting the draft report in the GIA report review process (to the report review group or report approver); and
+- Take the lead in presenting the draft report in the GIA report review process (to the tollgate or report approver); and

 - Monitor the implementation/delivery of the agreed issues/audit plans for the audits assigned, understanding the key risks arising, provide advice on resolution of issues to auditees/action plan owners and escalate audit findings that remain unresolved.

-- Support the HOA to update the relevant assigned risk assessments on a regular basis to ensure that changes in risk profiles are identified in a timely manner, proposing changes to the assigned audit plan to the HOA, as appropriate;
+- Support the HOA to update the relevant assigned risk assessments as part of the Continuous Risk Assessment on a regular basis so that changes in risk profiles are identified in a timely manner, proposing changes to the assigned audit plan to the HOA, as appropriate;

-- Ensure early identification and escalation of risks, issues, trends and developments to relevant stakeholders.
+- Promote early identification and escalation of risks, issues, trends and developments to relevant stakeholders.
 Be prepared to raise issues/concerns outside the normal audit process;

-- Attend relevant meetings relevant to assigned country / product area (e.g. PSCs, Management Groups and Committees) in addition to request of the HOA to keep up-to-date on key business matters and provide the right challenge to ensure risks are appropriately identified, discussed and timely remediation plans are put in place;
+- Attend relevant meetings relevant to assigned country / product area (e.g. Management Groups and Committees) at the request of the HOA to keep up-to-date on key business matters and provide the right challenge to ensure risks are appropriately identified, discussed and timely remediation plans are put in place;

 - Adopt an anticipatory approach to risk assessment through stakeholder engagement and monitoring of the external environment to improve audit planning; and